 - Policy R-1.1: Economic Development.
 Utilize available economic development tools, programs, and incentives as may be available to support the revitalization of key Opportunity Areas within the Corridor. - Policy R-1.2: Connectivity.
-Improve east-west vehicular connections for properties on the north side of Belleview Avenue (between Federal Boulevard and Mary Carter Greenway) and explore opportunities to establish a mid-Corridor north-south vehicular connection between the study area and Union Avenue as a longterm strategy. - Policy R-1.3: Revitalization of Adjacent Areas.
-Work with the City of Englewood to encourage the redevelopment of industrial/storage uses along the northern edge of the Corridor, and on other adjacent sites as opportunities arise. - Policy R-1.4: Vacant/Underperforming Spaces.
+Improve east-west vehicular connections for properties on the north side of Belleview Avenue (between Federal Boulevard and Mary Carter Greenway) and explore opportunities to establish a mid-Corridor north-south vehicular connection between the study area and Long-term Opportunity Areas in Englewood as a long-term strategy. - Policy R-1.3: Revitalization of Adjacent Areas.
+Work with the City of Englewood to encourage the redevelopment of industrial/storage uses along the northern edge of the Corridor, and on other adjacent sites as changes in ownership or other opportunities arise. - Policy R-1.4: Vacant/Underperforming Spaces.
 Continue to work with existing shopping center owners to infill vacant pad sites or reposition underperforming pad sites with other uses (e.g. multifamily residential); and to reconfigure existing site layouts for greater visibility and efficient use of space. - Policy R-1.5: Infrastructure and Services.
 Ensure that necessary infrastructure and services are in place to support revitalization in the Belleview Avenue Corridor.
 Work with service providers (e.g. Public Works and Xcel Energy) and property owners to address any deficiencies in service or in the capacity of existing infrastructure when such needs are identified.